Modular Denotational Semantics for Effects with Guarded Interaction Trees: Guarded Interaction Trees

 \section{Guarded Interaction Trees}

-The \emph{guarded interaction trees} (or \emph{\gitrees} for short) are defined by the following datatype:\footnote{Formally, the datatype is given by a solution to a recursive equation, which we examine in \Cref{sec:recursion}.
-But it is convenient to think of $\IT_E$ as a recursive datatype in which every recursive occurrence is behind a $\latert$.}
+The type of \emph{guarded interaction trees} (or \emph{\gitrees} for short) $\IT_{E}(A)$ is defined for a ground type $A$ and an effect signature $E$, as we explain below.
+In \Cref{fig:gitrees_def} $\IT_{E}(A)$ is written down as a guarded datatype.\footnote{Formally, the datatype is given by a solution to a recursive equation, which we examine in \Cref{sec:recursion}.
+But it is convenient to think of $\IT_E(A)$ as a recursive datatype in which every recursive occurrence is behind a $\latert$.}

-The first constructor $\Nat$ say that natural numbers are guarded interaction trees.
+The first constructor $\Rret$ says that any element $a$ of the ground type $A$ can be associated with a ``terminated'' guarded interaction tree $\Rret(a)$.
 The second constructor $\Fun$ says that functions are also guarded interaction trees, and it is this constructor that allows us to model higher-order computations.
-Since the function constructor contains a negative occurrence of $\IT_E$ in its argument, we must put it under a $\latert$.
+Since the function constructor contains a negative occurrence of $\IT_E(A)$ in its argument, we must put it under a $\latert$.
 The third constructor $\Err$ represents an error state, or a stuck computation, which we take from some predefined set $\Error$ of errors.
 We assume that it contains at least one element $\RunTime\in\Error$ representing a generic run-time error.
 The fourth constructor $\Tau$ denotes a delayed computation, or a computation that is available ``later''.
-We also write $\Tick : \IT_E \to \IT_E$ for the composition $\Tau \circ \Next$.
+We also write $\Tick : \IT_E(A) \to \IT_E(A)$ for the composition $\Tau \circ \Next$.
 Then the term $\Tick(\alpha)$ represents a guarded interaction tree that takes a silent step to $\alpha$.
 It satisfies the following rule for equality: $\Tick(\alpha) = \Tick(\beta) \provesIff \later (\alpha = \beta)$.